Süleyman Demirel: Presidency

 After the sudden death of Özal, Demirel was elected the ninth President of Turkey in 1993 by the Grand National Assembly.
 Resigning his party chairmanship, his successor for leadership of DYP became Turkey's first female prime minister, Tansu Çiller.

-President Demirel drew backlash from statements he made in the aftermath of the Sivas Massacre in which 35 intellectuals lost their lives when they were trapped in a burning hotel by a mob, which took place just one and a half months after he became president.
-He said "The incident is an isolated incident.
+President Demirel drew backlash from statements he made in the aftermath of the Sivas Massacre in which 35 intellectuals –most of whom were Alevi– lost their lives when they were trapped in a burning hotel by a mob, which took place just one and a half months after he became president.
+He said, "The incident is an isolated incident.
 There was heavy provocation.
 As a result of this provocation, the people were agitated...
 The security forces did their best...
 There was no conflict between the groups.
-There was [only] loss of life due to the burning of the hotel.”
+There was [only] loss of life due to the burning of the hotel."

 Demirel gave Azerbaijani President Heydar Aliyev advanced notice of an upcoming coup attempt against his government backed by various factions of the Turkish army and intelligence services.
 President Demirel survived an assassination attempt in 1996 in a ribbon-cutting ceremony to open a shopping mall in İzmit.
-The would be assassin, İbrahim Gümrükçüoğlu said in his defence that he did not intend to kill the President, but that he intended to shoot into the air with his pistol to protest Turkey's military cooperation agreement with Israel.
+The would be assassin, İbrahim Gümrükçüoğlu said in his defence that he did not intend to kill the president, but that he intended to shoot into the air with his pistol to protest Turkey's military cooperation agreement with Israel.
 Doctors later diagnosed Gümrükçüoğlu with paranoia.

 Demirel's role in the 1997 "Postmodern Coup" is controversial, with some accusing him of leading the effort to bring down Necmittin Erbakan's REFAHYOL government while others claimed that he prevented a complete military takeover by easing the tension.
-He did not appoint his protegé Tansu Çiller prime minister, but instead ANAP chairman Mesut Yılmaz.
+He did not appoint his once protegé Tansu Çiller prime minister after the ordeal, but instead ANAP chairman Mesut Yılmaz.
 Erbakan's Welfare Party, Ciller's DYP and the BBP opposed the move.

-In 1997, he participated in a conference organized by the Journalists and Writers Foundation, of which Fethullah Gülen was its honorary chairman, and received the "Statesman National Reconciliation Award" from Gülen.
+In 1997, Demirel participated in a conference organized by the Journalists and Writers Foundation, of which Fethullah Gülen was its honorary chairman, and received the "Statesman National Reconciliation Award" from him.

-Though there was an attempt to extend his presidential term by another five years, Demirel stepped down from the presidency on April 5.
+Though there was an attempt to extend his presidential term by another five years, Demirel stepped down from the presidency on 5 April.
 He handed over his duty to Ahmet Necdet Sezer on 16 May 2000.
-With his retirement from politics, his overall tenure as Prime Minister was shorter than only İsmet İnönü's and Recep Tayyip Erdogan's.
+With his retirement from politics, his overall tenure as prime minister was shorter than only İsmet İnönü's and Recep Tayyip Erdogan's.